Toots Shor: Personal life

 Shor and his wife Marion ("Baby") lived for many years in a 12-room double apartment at 480 Park Avenue, where they raised their four children.
-One daughter, Tracey, was raised by his friends, comedian Bob Hope and his wife Dolores.
+One daughter, Tracey, was raised by Shor's friends, comedian Bob Hope and his wife Dolores.

 During his final years, they lived at the Drake Hotel.
-He died at age 73.
+Shor died at age 73.

-Shor's financial affairs were usually shaky at best, thanks to a cavalier attitude toward the IRS, coupled with a generous nature; debts were frequently forgiven for friends who had fallen on hard times, and drinks and meals were comped on a regular basis.
+Shor's financial affairs were usually shaky at best, thanks to a cavalier attitude toward the Internal Revenue Service, coupled with a generous nature; debts were frequently forgiven for friends who had fallen on hard times, and drinks and meals were comped on a regular basis.

 Bob Broderick, long time friend and Manager of Toots Shor's, was quoted in the April 20, 1968 The Record: "Having Toots Shor for a friend and Margaret for a wife is about all a man can ask for out of this life."

 Shor was an occasional guest on television programs, including What's My Line?, The Tonight Show Starring Johnny Carson, and The Red Skelton Show.

 In popular culture

 In 1950, Shor was the subject of a three-part biography published in The New Yorker entitled "Toots's World", which was subsequently combined into a book.
 Twenty years later another biography, Toots, was written by Bob Considine.
 In 2006, the biographical documentary Toots, in which his granddaughter Kristi Jacobson profiled his life, premiered at the Tribeca Film Festival.
 It took "Best Film" at the National Baseball Hall of Fame and Museum's first annual film festival on November 12, 2006.
 Toots was released in 2007.

 Shor was portrayed by Vlasta Vrána in Gleason, a 2002 television biopic about Jackie Gleason.

 The J. Peterman Company sells the "Toots Shor Blouse" and "Toot's Shore Dress".

+In S1, E2 of Mad Men, the character of Roger takes Don Draper and his wife Betty to Toots Shor, with Don naming the restaurant to his wife Betty on their ride home.